grafana/grafana-llm-app/src/README.md

 - token and cost estimation
 - RBAC to only allow certain users to use LLM functionality

+Note: This plugin is **experimental**, and may change significantly between versions, or deprecated completely in favor of a different approach based on user feedback.

 ## For users

 Install and configure this plugin to enable various LLM-related functionality across Grafana.